XBRL awareness required: Does your company need to file AFS in iXBRL with CIPC?

 - If the entity is a private/personal liability company and has an aggregated value of assets (held at anytime during the financial year) exceeding R5 million.

 - If the entity has an MOI (Memorandum of Incorporation) that denotes filing of audited financial statements.

 - If the entity has a Public Interest Score (PIS) of 350 or more and an independent party compiles its financial statements.

 - If the entity has a Public Interest Score of 100 or more and its financial statements are compiled

 Other than entities and private companies that meet these qualifications, all public companies, state-owned companies and non-profit entities are also required to submit their AFS in iXBRL.

 However, the entities that don’t meet these requirements are not obligated by the mandate to submit their statements in iXBRL.
-For more detailed information regarding the iXBRL required please refer the CIPC iXBRL guide.
+For more detailed information regarding the iXBRL Tagging requirements please refer the CIPC iXBRL guide.